redstone99/hass-alert2/README.md

           exception_ignore_regexes: [ "a_flaky_component", "bar" ]
           ...

+To configure an alert2 internal alert via the "Alert Manager" card in the UI, create an alert in the UI with domain `alert2` and the corresponding name.
+E.g. domain `alert2` and name `global_exception`.
+Then customize the fields you want.
+In the "Alert Manager" UI, the "Create" and "Delete" buttons create or delete a config entry for the internal alert; they don't create or delete the internal alert itself.

+Lastly, the `tracked` config subsection is also for declaring your own event alerts that will only be triggered by invoking the action `alert2.report`.
+Declaring these alerts here avoids an "undeclared alert" alert when reporting, and also enables the system to restore the alert state when HomeAssistant restarts.

 ### Alert recommendations

-We recommend setting a value for the default notifier or configuring `alert2.error` in the `tracked` section of the config so that alert2 error notifications will go somewhere you wish.
+We recommend setting a value for the default notifier or configuring `alert2_error` in the `tracked` section of the config so that alert2 error notifications will go somewhere you wish.

 As described above in `early_start`, alerts by default don't start being monitored until HA fully starts.
 This is to reduce template errors during startup due to entities not being defined yet.
 However, the downside is that if some problem prevents HA from fully starting, none of your alerts will be monitored.
 To prevent this, we provide a binary_sensor entity, `binary_sensor.alert2_ha_startup_done`, that turns on when HA has fully started.
 That entity also has an attribute, `start_time`, that is the time the module loaded.
 Together you can use them to alert if HA startup takes too long as follows: